ahungry/ahungry-fleece/README.md

     - petType
 ```

-Say you have that in a file such as pets.yml, you can get the first
+You can get the first element of the 'required' array as such (assume
-element of the required array as such:
+that YAML above is in a file named 'pets.yml':

 ```lisp
 (use-package :af.lib.hashy)